-Inserts a karmic script of jealousy, quarrelling, debt, conflict, illness and accidents, and imbalances into the 2nd house of family, face, and food/wealth.
+Inserts a pre-incarnationally planned script of jealousy, quarrelling, debt, conflict, illness and accidents, and imbalances into the 2nd house of family, face, and food/wealth.
 If rogesha-6 = Guru or Chandra, potentially strong Compassion for the exploited underclass.

 Talks about conflict, discusses war, debates exploitation, argues about pollution

-rogesha-6 resides in the philosophical and often fortunate 9th-from-swakshetra
+rogesha-6 resides in the philosophical and often fortunate 9th-from-svakshetra

 Identified through ancient knowledge and the family history, with large-scale and historic value conflicts.

-Talks about slavery, disease, exploitation, pollution and crime:
+Talks about slavery, disease-discomfort, exploitation, pollution and crime:

-Brings understanding of inherent, perhaps permanent, conflict within lineage values and traditions.
+Brings understanding of inherent, perhaps permanent, conflict within lineage values-fulfillment and traditions.